IrinaMironova260/DogsView/README.md

+## View photos of dogs on the Internet.
 The application is developed in Java.
 Learning and working with JSON, installing data download from the Internet without saving it on the device.